Min65535/demo/dfm-test/consume/README.md

+## create the database which is named "dfm_test" first.

-## create the table first through the sql file
+## then create the table through the sql file.